sjacorg/bayanat/CONTRIBUTING.md

 ### Prerequisites

-The required libraries and hooks are defined in `dev-requirements.txt` and `package.json`.
+The required libraries and hooks are defined in `requirements-dev.txt` and `package.json`.

 ### Installation